EmilsWebbod/react-translate/README.md

 translate.text('This is a sentence') // "Dette er en setning" translate.text('Text with {{var}}', { var: 'variable' }) // "Tekst med variable"
 ```

+## API Server
+Currently working on translation server that can be connected.
+Will fetch translation automatically and give options if found multiple
+Send me a message if you want to try it out.
+I want to build the translation, but have som kinks to work out.

 ## Production
 See folder `setup` on [github](https://github.com/EmilsWebbod/react-translate) on how to setup the development and production loading of packages.